 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements.
 The Statement provides a revised definition of fair value and guidance on the methods used to measure fair value.
 The Statement also expands financial statement disclosure requirements for fair value information.
 The Statement establishes a fair value hierarchy that distinguishes between assumptions based on market data from independent sources ("observable inputs") and a reporting entity's internal assumptions based upon the best information available when external market data is limited or unavailable ("unobservable inputs").
 The fair value hierarchy in SFAS No. 157 prioritizes inputs within three levels: quoted prices in active markets have the highest priority (Level 1) followed by observable inputs other than quoted prices (Level 2) and unobservable inputs having the lowest priority (Level 3).
 The Statement is effective for financial statements issued for fiscal years beginning after November 15, 2007, with earlier application allowed for entities that have not issued financial statements in the fiscal year of adoption.
-The Company is in the process of determining the effect, if any, the adoption of SFAS No. 157 will have on its consolidated financial statements.
+The Company has not yet determined the effect of adoption on its financial statements.